PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Experiments

 \subsection{Extendability Study}

-The Transformer consists of encoder and decoder modules~\cite{vaswani2017attention}.
+The Transformer consists of encoder and decoder modules~\citep{vaswani2017attention}.
 We extend \method to the decoder, with a key difference in the non-periodic attention bias: $\mathcal{B}_{ij}^{(k)}= m_k \cdot |(i+N)-j|$, replacing Eq.~\eqref{eq:non-p}.
-Here, $N$ is the length of keys and values in the encoder architecture. \footnote {In cross-attention forecasting, keys and values come from the input series of length $N$, so $M$ decoding tokens align with positions $N+1,…,N+M$~\cite{kim2024self}.} Similarly, the attention bias for the periodic case is:

-The experimental results, presented in Table~\ref{tab:decoder}, reveal that \method delivers significant improvements for both the decoder structure and the encoder-decoder (EncDec) framework.
+Here, $N$ is the length of keys and values in the encoder architecture. \footnote {In cross-attention forecasting, keys and values come from the input series of length $N$, so $M$ decoding tokens align with positions $N+1,…,N+M$~\citep{kim2024self}.} A similar modification is applied to Eq. \eqref{eq:bias} for the periodic case.
+The experimental results, presented in Table~\ref{tab:decoder}, reveal that \method delivers significant improvements for both the decoder structure and the encoder-decoder (EncDec) models.
 These findings suggest that \method has strong potential as a plugin for Transformer-based models in time series modeling.